-Every year, companies in the USA vie to get on a prestigious list that has nothing to do with their products, services, or their customers.
-And yet, getting on the 2021 list of Top 100 Best Places to Work is a signature achievement and has everything to do with the success of these companies.
+Every year, companies in the USA vie to get on a prestigious list that has nothing to do with their products, services, or customers.
+And yet, getting on the recent list of Top 100 Best Places to Work is a signature achievement and has everything to do with the success of these companies.

 Significantly, companies on this list are assured that they will be able to recruit the best of the best because employees are increasingly discerning “buyers” in the employment marketplace.

 According to a recent McKinsey study, word-of-mouth positively impacts the potential client by 20% to 50% for all purchase choices, and 50% to 80% of word-of-mouth is based on personal experience with a product or service, making the matter of EVP one of the most sought-for elements in any organization.

 To corroborate this study, Gartner revealed that organizations that effectively focus on delivering their EVP can positively notice a decrease in turnover by just under 70% and increase a new hire commitment by nearly 30%.
 This blog will focus on employee value proposition, its importance, and various nuances.

 What is employee value proposition (EVP)?

 The EVP synchronizes the organization’s expectations of employee skills, capabilities, and experience; with the benefits that the employees derive from such work.

 Simply put, an EVP is who you are as a company, and what you offer.
 It is the foundation for an organization’s reputation as an optimal place of work.
 It is what brings the best candidates into the organization and ensures those same individuals stay.

 Importance of employee value proposition